xuankimtran/docs-1/pages/katalon-studio/docs/change-webdrivers.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/handle-webdrivers/Update-Webdrivers.png" alt="update-webdriver-automatically" width=70%>

 Alternatively, you can use this command argument  `--config -webui.autoUpdateDrivers=true` in console mode to allow automatic WebDriver updates.
-These kinds of console mode commands are useful for advanced users, who typically require less hand holding.
 Learn more about [Console Mode Execution](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html).
 ## Replace a Webdriver

-To upgrade or downgrade your Selenium library or WebDriver binaries, you can replace WebDrivers manually.
+To upgrade or downgrade WebDrivers, you can replace WebDrivers manually.
 You can choose to do so at the application or project level.

+> Note
+>
+> By default, Katalon Studio runs WebDrivers at the application level.
+Adding a Webdriver at the project level overrides the application level to open your web browsers.
+>

 Do as follows: